alesti/cluster-in-a-box/README.md

 to connect the already working small stacks with a easy to handle, rugged container.

-### Container
+## Outer shell - box

-This is an extra chapter [Container and Boxes](container.md)
+This is an extra chapter [Outer shell and boxes](box.md).

-### Inner construction
+## A inner rig for the stacks

-This is an extra chapter [Inside the Box](inner-construction.md)
+This is an extra chapter [inner rig](inner-construction.md).

-### Connect the inner cage to the case
+## Connect the inner frame to the case

 I am not yet sure if i want to connect the alu frame in a solid way to the case.
-But if, i need to explore the possibilities.
+But if, i needed to explore the possibilities.

-This is also an extra chapter [Connect the Rack with the Box](box-connection.md)
+This is also an extra chapter [Connect the frame with the box](frame-box-connection.md).

-### Interfaces
+## Interfaces

-Nieten
-Schaumstoff
-Rausnehmbar
+This is a show case, so it should be possible to view and interact with the rig.

-Skills / Tools
+## Skills and Tools

-Gasdruckfeder

-Powersocket

-Display
-Keyboard
+What skills and which tools are needed to build this thing?

+## Costs